 Sarah Gambito is the author of the poetry collections Delivered (Persea Books) and Matadora (Alice James Books).
 Her poems have appeared or are forthcoming in The Iowa Review, The Antioch Review, Denver Quarterly, The New Republic, Field, Quarterly West, Fence and other journals.
 She holds degrees from The University of Virginia and The Literary Arts Program at Brown University.
 Her honors include the Barnes & Noble Writers for Writers Award from Poets and Writers and grants and fellowships from The New York Foundation for the Arts, Urban Artists Initiative and The MacDowell Colony.
-She is Assistant Professor of English / Director of Creative Writing at Fordham University and co-founder of Kundiman, a non-profit organization serving Asian American writers.
+She is Associate Professor of English / Director of Creative Writing at Fordham University and co-founder of Kundiman, a non-profit organization serving Asian American writers.

 Both surrealistic and urgently on-point, these boisterous poems comprise an identity crisis in the age of New Media.
 Sarah Gambito writes with verve on the complicated collision of ethnicity, sex, immigration, and nationality, her playfulness and pop-culture savvy offering cover for her surprise attacks of direct, even confrontational engagement: "Am I frightening you?" she asks.
 "I'm frightening you. // Good and good and good and good."

 This vivid, incisive, feminist debut skewers Filipina American gender roles with its delightful sense of humor.
 With seriocomic tone, these elliptical lyrics reveal illusions and exclusions at the heart of America’s global narrative of economic “progress,” and the attendant loss of cultural identity and memory.
 At the same time, Matadora challenges traditional Filipina gender norms, beginning with the title which feminizes a word and profession traditionally masculine.